Video game development: Development team

 Developers can range in size from small groups making casual games to housing hundreds of employees and producing several large titles.
-Companies divide their subtasks of game's development.
+Companies divide their subtasks of game development.
 Individual job titles may vary; however, roles are the same within the industry.
 The development team consists of several members.
-Some members of the team may handle more than one role; similarly more than one task may be handled by the same member.
+Some members of the team may handle more than one role; similarly, more than one task may be handled by the same member.
 Team size can vary from 3 to 100 or more members, depending on the game's scope.
 The most represented are artists, followed by programmers, then designers, and finally, audio specialists, with one to three producers in management.
 Many teams also include a dedicated writer with expertise in video game writing.
 These positions are employed full-time.
 Other positions, such as testers, may be employed only part-time.
 Use of contractors for art, programming, and writing is standard within the industry.
 Salaries for these positions vary depending on both the experience and the location of the employee.

 A development team includes these roles or disciplines:

 Designer

 A game designer is a person who designs gameplay, conceiving and designing the rules and structure of a game.
 Development teams usually have a lead designer who coordinates the work of other designers.
-They are the main visionary of the game.
-One of the roles of a designer is being a writer, often employed part-time to conceive game's narrative, dialogue, commentary, cutscene narrative, journals, video game packaging content, hint system, etc. In larger projects, there are often separate designers for various parts of the game, such as, game mechanics, user interface, characters, dialogue, graphics, etc.
+They are the main visionaries of the game.
+One of the roles of a designer is being a writer, often employed part-time to conceive the game's narrative, dialogue, commentary, cutscene narrative, journals, video game packaging content, hint system, etc. In larger projects, there are often separate designers for various parts of the game, such as, game mechanics, user interface, characters, dialogue, graphics, etc.